Katrix/DataPrism/docs/_docs/guide/02_queries.md

 ## groupMap

-The last query function we'll look at is `groupMap`.
-DataPrism does not expose a traditional `groupBy` function, as a `groupMap` function maps better to DataPrism's style. `groupMap` takes two functions as arguments.
+The last query function to look at is `groupMap`.
+DataPrism does not expose a traditional `groupBy` function, as a `groupMap` function maps better to DataPrism's style.
-The first one
+`groupMap` takes two functions as arguments.
+The first one exctracts the values to group by.
-indicates what you want to group by.
-The second function does the aggregation.
-Where it gets interesting is that the result of the first function is passed into the second.
-The second parameter of the second function is the values of the query, but instead of types as `DbValue`, they are types as `Many`.
-Here are two examples.
+The second function does the aggregation given both the extracted value, and the values of the query, which are now wrapped in `Many`.
+Here are some examples:

 ```scala 3 sc-compile-with:User.scala
 import dataprism.jdbc.platform.PostgresJdbcPlatform.*